sidshesh/CHEME-7770/sk3275_PS3/README.md

 Required packaged are described in the ``Include.jl`` file.

+Code developed with help from Anirudh Murali Narayanan am3246

 #### Model results
 1. The Stoichiometric Matrix is the uploaded excel file.
 2. The uploaded screenshot shows the elemental balance.